dkorpel/dconf/dconf24/slides.md

 }
 ```
 * Return lazy ranges instead of arrays
-* Annoying to write for complex algorithms
+* Annoying to write for recursive algorithms

 -----------------------------------------------------------
 <!--_header: ''-->